Obsessive licking is something I’ve touched on in the past as it relates to possible health issues and hot spots.

 The very first thing to do is to decide if the behavior is out of the ordinary.
 If this has been going on for some time with no detectable health issues involved, there’s probably nothing to worry about.

 However, if the obsessive licking is a new development, it’s important to take the dog to the vet, as it could mean that there is a problem brewing.

 Problems could range from an infection in the prepuce or skin surrounding the area to parasites to a tumor on the penis.
 The main thing to remember is that if something new is happening, a vet should check it out.

 I feel it’s important to point out that even when no health issues are causing one dog to be overly aggressive with their grooming action, that grooming itself can actually lead to issues.

 The constant friction from the tongue and moisture from saliva can lead to issues in the area where the other dog is obsessively licking.

 Let’s take a look at what can happen when one dog is too free with the grooming.

-If one dog is obsessively licking another dog’s ear, it can lead to ear infection over time.
+If one dog is obsessively licking another dog’s ear, it can lead to ear infections over time.
 The constant licking keeps the ear canal moist, which makes it an easy breeding ground for bacteria.
 It’s important to keep an eye on your dog’s ear if another dog is obsessively licking it.

-Hot spot can occur when one area of the skin is frequently licked over time.
+A hot spot can occur when one area of the skin is frequently licked over time.
 The constant moisture on friction caused by the perpetual licking can break down the skin over time, forming microscopic abrasions.

 Worsening of Infection